 Though you’ll devote tons of time and energy to your Wordy Tips & Tidings pages and website, don’t lose sight of the bigger picture, your dream to become a published author.
 Carve out time to track down the best literary agents and publishers and send out those perfected queries.
 Schedule blocks of time to write and trim your current WIP.

-Two of the most important things you’ll compose besides your novel are your query letter and blurb.
+Three of the most important things you’ll compose besides your novel are your query letter, blurb, and synopsis.
 Keep them concise, use powerful words, introduce your protagonist, nemesis, and love interest, if applicable.
 Include conflict and stakes.
 Lay out enough of the plot to draw a literary agent and readers in, but don’t give away the whole kit and caboodle.